On Monday, Saudi Arabia's Crown Prince Mohammed bin Salman announced the establishment of the Green Initiative Foundation.

-Prince Mohamed spoke with the leaders of Qatar, Kuwait, Bahrain, Iraq and Sudan after the announcement.
+The Crown Prince spoke with the leaders of Qatar, Kuwait, Bahrain, Iraq and Sudan after the announcement.

 Several states have celebrated the move.
-Kuwait state media on Tuesday said that the country’s Cabinet “heaped praise” on Prince Mohammed’s plan.
-It said the matter featured heavily in the recent conversation between the Saudi crown prince and Kuwait’s Emir Sheikh Nawaf Al Ahmed.
+Kuwait state media on Tuesday said that the country’s Cabinet had “heaped praise” on the plan.
+It said the matter featured heavily in the recent conversation between the Crown Prince and Kuwait’s Emir Sheikh Nawaf Al Ahmed.

-Pakistan offered to support the plan, with Prime Minister Imran Khan saying he was “delighted to learn” about the plans.
+Pakistan offered to support the plan, with Prime Minister Imran Khan saying he was “delighted to learn” about it.

-"We would be happy to share experiences, knowledge, and lessons from our nature-based approaches and initiatives,” he said in a letter to Prince Mohammed.
+“We would be happy to share experiences, knowledge, and lessons from our nature-based approaches and initiatives,” he said in a letter to the Crown Prince.